 Can I Pay You For Your Wheatley/To Make Me a Wheatley?

-I do not intend to make and/or sell any animatronic puppets.
+No, sorry.
+I will not sell any animatronic puppets that I make.
 That would infringe on Valve’s copyright(s) and intellectual property.
 However, I am willing to correspond with you about the build and offer advice for building your own!
 To learn more about the help I can offer you, Click Here!